The-Yak-Collective/yakcollective/projects/astonishing-stories/agglomerizing-the-aesthetic.md

   alt="Agglomerizing the Aesthetic"
   caption="Illustration by [Justice](/members/thelot-justice/)."
 %}

+“Hi, this is JoAnne, your Medium-Length Men’s Hair consultant.
+First, can I get your hair profile?”
+I turned my head from side to side so that the camera on my computer could capture all the angles of my head.
+“Thank you.
+While that’s processing, what can I help you with today?”

 “Yeah, I’ve been growing my hair out for the first time since—well, I guess since the last pandemic.
 Ha!
 Time flies, right?
 Anyway, I’m virtually meeting my girlfriend’s parents for the first time tomorrow.
 I want to look relaxed but not flaky, amenable but not ambivalent.
 What should I do with my hair?”